Are You Keeping An Eye on The Updates Google Is Frequently Rolling Out?

 It is that time of the year again.
 We are not talking about fall, we are talking about the time for SEO updates and new changes in the digital scene.
-Google has been dishing out one small update after another, making continuing changes to their search algorithms and SEO agencies have been on their toes trying to keep up.
+Google has been dishing out one small update after another, making continuous changes to their search algorithms and SEO agencies have been on their toes trying to keep up.
 It is now the time to look back on the latest updates from Google and how they have affected the digital marketing scene in 2017.

-Seems like yesterday we were talking about Google’s AMP project and mobile first indexing.
+Seems like yesterday we were talking about Google’s AMP project and mobile-first indexing.
 However, it has been a year since then, and right now, people are going crazy trying to understand the Fred update or the lack of it.